 Note: freed mid 1980's by Bob McGown the morning after a rageing wedding party.
 Alan Watts hid and watched from a distance to validate the ascent!
 12a has crept to about 12c from repeated nailing- no more nailing!

 Pitch 2: The Muddy Traverse: head straight right across the obvious shelf, clipping a couple of updated bolts, and then carefully placing cams that I would be nervous about hanging a hat on in the peg scars in the roof's underclings.
 Thankfully its only 5.7 here.
 When the foot shelf disappears and the exposure heightens, updated bolts appear for the clipping.
 The pitch culminates with the amazingly exposed "Lose Your Lunch" boulder problem that cranks the air fantastic with 200ft of massive overhangs tugging you toward the Crooked River below.
-It doesn't get much more exposed than this!
+Strange how its not too far off the ground here, but the unique geometry of the wall is such that it doesn't get much more exposed than this!
 Commiting, explosive and nauseating- unforgettable! (v5/6) Pass a couple more updated aidin' bolts to another sweet b-lay stance.
 85ft traverse 5.12d

 Pitch 5: The Dead End Corner to the The Mud Butt Traverse: Decipher a section of 5.11 past a couple of updated bolts, and then reach a surprisingly clean crack in the right-facing corner that protects well and clocks in at about 5.10d.
 Natural gear for 60 feet or so, and then right when the rock starts to turn evil, its time to get off this wall- traverse right for 25' on a very technical and delicate muddy face of knobs and crimps- a casually exposed 500 feet off the ground.
 Don't shit your pants!
 Four 1/2" by 8" bomber glue-in bolts have replaced their ancestors on this traverse.
 Sneak around the corner to a belay in the trough.
 100' 5.12a- You just climbed the Picnic Lunch Wall!